eProsima/Integration-Service-docs/docs/installation_manual/installation.rst

     Please execute :code:`DDSHelloWorld -h` to see a full list of supported input parameters.

   * :code:`DDSAddTwoInts`: A simple server/client C++ application, running under *Fast DDS*.
-    It allows to perform service requests and replies to a service named *AddTwoIntsService*, which consists of two integer numbers as a request type and answers with a single value, indicating the sum of them.
+    It allows performing service requests and replies to a service named *AddTwoIntsService*, which consists of two integer numbers as request type and answers with a single value, indicating the sum of them.
     As an alternative to `colcon`, in order to compile the `DDSAddTwoInts` example, the following commands can be executed: